-A couple of days later I got a call from Suleyman, who seemed to know everyone in Ayvalik, that they had poured the soap already and gearing up to cut it.
-We scrambled to the small workshop, now the floors were covered with thick soap layers, about 2 inches deep.
+A couple of days later I got a call from Suleyman, who seemed to know everyone in Ayvalık, that they had poured the soap already and gearing up to cut it.
+We scrambled to the small workshop, now the floors were covered with thick soap layers, about two inches deep.
 The two brothers, Metin and Mustafa, and Metin’s son Fatih were getting ready to mark the lines and cut the thick layer of soap into small soap bars.
 They were some of the few remaining soap makers in town and worked for the owner on contract.

 While photographing them performing their craft, I wanted to create photographs that were not frozen in time but showed them moving, working.
 You will notice many of the photographs will show motion blur although I used a flash to illuminate the area.
-I did not want the flash light to dominate an area and leave the rest in the dark.
+I did not want the flash to dominate an area and leave the rest in the dark.
 So, I used a slow shutter speed, mostly about 1/15 seconds which used what little light there was in the area and allowed some motion blur to record, showing the men actually working.

 Before I left Ayvalık, the soap master Metin brought me a bag of soaps he made at home on his balcony.
 We enjoyed them while they lasted; they have a nasty habit of dissolving in the water!!